 Compensation weighted toward at-risk pay - The mix of compensation of the Company's named executive officers is weighted toward at-risk pay (consisting of cash and equity compensation).
 Maintaining this pay mix results in a pay-for-performance orientation, which aligns to the Company's compensation philosophy of paying total direct compensation that is competitive with peer group levels based on relative company performance.
-For fiscal 2020, 55% of the amounts of the principal compensation components for our named executive officers in the aggregate was variable and tied to our performance.
+For fiscal 2021, 62% of the amounts of the principal compensation components for our named executive officers in the aggregate was variable and tied to our performance.

-Compensation Benchmark Study - In 2020, the Compensation Committee retained the professional consulting firm of Willis Towers Watson to conduct an executive compensation benchmark study.
-Based on its analysis and findings, Willis Towers Watson concluded that our Chief Executive Officer's actual total direct compensation was competitive with the market median and that, overall, our named executive officers' salaries and total cash compensation are generally at or below the market median, and that their long-term incentives and total direct compensation are generally at or above the market median.
+Compensation Benchmark Study - In 2021, the Compensation Committee retained the professional consulting firm of Willis Towers Watson to conduct an executive compensation benchmark study.
+Based on its analysis and findings, Willis Towers Watson concluded that our Chief Executive Officer's actual total direct compensation was slightly below the 75th percentile with a large portion of compensation due to performance-based equity.
+Overall, our named executive officers' salaries and total cash compensation are generally at or below the market median, and their long-term incentives and total direct compensation are generally at or above the market median.